 Marlboro maker Altria the latest big company to explore pot

-Marlboro maker Altria Group Inc. is the latest big company to explore the cannabis market, joining beverage makers like Molson Coors and Heineken.
+Altria Group Inc., which owns Philip Morris USA, is the latest big company to show interest in marijuana.
+Late Monday, Canadian medical marijuana company Cronos Group Inc. confirmed talks with Altria about a possible investment.

+Altria, based in Richmond, Virginia, is one of the largest cigarette makers in the United States.
+The company said it had no comment on Cronos' announcement.

+Altria joins beverage makers like Molson Coors, Constellation Brands and Heineken that already have announced moves in the cannabis space.
 Other big companies like Coca-Cola, Pepsi, Anheuser-Busch and Guinness brewer Diageo haven't acted yet, but have said they're watching closely as the market for marijuana and its extracts evolves.

-Late Monday, Cronos Group confirmed talks with Altria about a possible investment.
-Altria, based in Richmond, Virginia, owns Philip Morris USA, the largest cigarette maker in the United States.

-Shares of Cronos Group Inc., based in Toronto, rose 6 percent Tuesday.
+Shares of Toronto-based Cronos Group rose 6 percent Tuesday to close at $10.74.
+Altria shares fell 2 percent to $54.40.

+The cannabis market is expected to rapidly grow as legalization expands in the U.S. and social norms change.
+On Tuesday, conservative Utah became the latest state to legalize marijuana use for medical purposes.

 Cigarette and beverage makers, in particular, want a stake in a market that could eat into demand for their traditional products.
 For example, a 2017 U.S. government survey showed daily marijuana use was exceeding daily cigarette use among high school students.